mbest1813/documentation/v2/clickstream/destinations/calq.md

 [Learn more about Calq](https://calq.io/)

-## Why send data to Calq using Astronomer Clickstream?
+## Why send data to Calq using MetaRouter?

 Installing Calq as a standalone tool in your stack will require carefully mapping out your events and user traits to be collected.
 You'll also need to evaluate and learn how to use Calq's SDKs or API endpoints to collect the data and implement these packages into your products.

-Integrating Calq with Astronomer Clickstream means that you won't need to install a Calq SDK or access their API, as Astronomer is able to collect and route information directly to Calq.
+Integrating Calq with MetaRouter means that you won't need to install a Calq SDK or access their API, as MetaRouter is able to collect and route information directly to Calq.
 Plus, our integration requires no changes to your code, making it even simpler to get started with Calq.
 You'll reap the benefits of tracking directly with Calq without any of the time, labor, and application load costs associated with adding new tracking code into your current applications.

-## Getting Started with Calq and Astronomer Clickstream
+## Getting Started with Calq and MetaRouter

 ### Calq Side